 I find my GitHub profile crucial for being an active developer.
 Unfortunately, most of my projects are private due to business requirements.
 But still, it's a showcase of who you are.

 So let's dive into pimping your profile but adding a custom readme!

 Adding a Readme

 Let's start by adding a .readme; this will allow us to create our little teaser of who we are.

 To add this readme, visit the following URL and create a new repository.

 GitHub New Repo, The name should be the same as your username.
 (Rebelchris/rebelchris for me).

-You will now see an 8-bit giggling GitHub Octocat and the notice you found the unique repository.
+You will now see an 8-bit giggling GitHub Octocat and notice you found the unique repository.
 Make sure to add the .readme here!

 Styling your Readme

-Of course, it's now up to you to style your readme page; there are some fantastic examples out there!
+Of course, it's now up to you to style your readme page; there are some fantastic examples!

 You can use markdown to style it; we can use the repo to store images!